jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

   (c) excludes any tunnelling operation of a kind declared under clause 5 not to be a tunnelling operation.

 ### 5 Regulations excluding tunnelling operations from clause 4
-The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations declaring that certain operations or classes of operation are not tunnelling operations for the purposes of clause 4.
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations declaring that certain operations or classes of operation are not tunnelling operations for the purposes of clause 4.
+(2) Regulations under this clause are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Worker engagement, participation, and representation in mining sector**